Welcome to the Utilization Report, where Dwain McFarland highlights his top fantasy football takeaways heading into Week 10.

 On the one hand, Smith-Njigba deserves an upgrade in the rest of the season ranks because he is still an ascending player who has proven he can do something we haven't seen before.
 There is a *chance* that JSN is an outlier who can drastically bend the aDOT curve in his favor.
 On the other hand, I can't get behind an all-in approach on JSN, which likely puts my outlook below consensus.

 Smith-Njigba also represents an excellent time for remembering the psychology of fantasy sports.
 We all want to love the next greatest thing–recency bias is huge (it's human nature).
-If you know that, you can use it to your strength by having nuanced data-driven stances that allow you to profit off breakout or dud performances, depending on how your league mates react.
+If you know that, you can use it to your advantage by having nuanced data-driven stances that allow you to profit from breakout and dud performances, depending on how your league mates react.
 Remember how everyone thought Isaiah Likely would be a high-end TE1 after Week 1?
 The way to win in fantasy sports is by resisting the urge to overreact except when warranted!

 Smith-Njigba UPGRADES to low-end WR2 territory (that's significant, y'all!), but I would SELL HIGH if one of your league mates believes he is a WR1 after Week 9.